-The smoke and dust situation only shows us what is eventually going to happen in future.
-Short-term view to counter immediate problem should be a welcome step however, it ends up becoming a burden on daily commuters.
+The smoke and dust situation only shows us what is eventually going to happen in the future.
+A short-term view to counter immediate problems should be a welcome step however, it ends up becoming a burden on daily commuters.

 As a smart parking company, we have been working to better the parking situation in Delhi.
 We feel that instead of reactive measures like the hike in parking rates should be refrained and instead more effective methods, based on technology, should be used to deal with the problem.
 Some other measures that could provide long-term effects are

-- Dynamic pricing for parking, using technology which considers congestion and pollution levels
+- Dynamic pricing for parking, using technology that considers congestion and pollution levels

 - Implementing strict & efficient enforcement through streamlining the technology, using smart parking enforcement platforms